input-output-hk/cardano-automation/bench-data-publish/Documentation.md

 ### DB resource

-1. The specification of a DB resource is mandatory, either as a Postgres URI or via individual values.
+1. The specification of a DB resource is mandatory for most commands, either as a Postgres URI or via individual values.
    * The DB user should be owner of the DB specified; it needs privileges to `CREATE`, `DROP` and `GRANT`.
 2. The specification of a DB schema is optional, defaulting to `public`.
    * All DB objects that `bench-data-publish` touches reside in that schema only.
 3. For the `update-views` commmand, an unprivileged / anonymous DB role is expected.
    * This role is intended for any API-side read-only queries; for this role, `CREATE ROLE <anon_role> NOLOGIN;` is sufficient.
+4. The `bootstrap` and  `update-views` commands use built-in `.sql` scripts as found in folder `db/`.
+   * These built-ins can be overridden by a `.sql` file on the CLI; wrapped in JSON the full, explicit SQL script is always mandatory.
+   * The built-ins can be dumped by their file name for testing / development purposes via command `get-builtin`.

 ### API via PostgREST